UniversalDependencies/UD_Maltese-MUDT/README.md

 - numerals like "miljun" attached as `nummod` now have UPOS NUM (previously NOUN)
 - *kemm-il* is now attached as `det` (previously `nummod`)
-- currency symbols and mathematical symbols now have UPOS SYM (previously PUNCT)
+- currency symbols and mathematical symbols now have UPOS SYM (previously PUNCT) General updates:
+- XPOS PRON_PERG_NEG previously attached as `cop` are now attached as `aux:neg` as per the MUDT guidelines

 # To do (status as of 2019-05-01)